m-matelski/mdiff/README.md

 # mdiff
-mdiff is a package for finding difference between two input sequences which is able to detect sequence elements displacements.
+mdiff is a package for finding difference between two input sequences with ability to detect sequence elements displacements.
 The features are:
-* New SequenceMatcher class compatible with built-in `difflib.SequenceMatcher` class.
+* New SequenceMatcher class compatible with python built-in `difflib.SequenceMatcher` class.
-* CLI for using package as a simple tool for comparing files.
+* CLI for using package as a tool for comparing files.

 ## Installation
-For plain SequenceMatcher classes and API (no additional dependencies):
+For plain python package (no additional dependencies):
 ```console
 pip install mdiff
 ```